axon10x/azure-psm/deploy/vm-swap-os-disk/readme.md

 To swap OS disks, run Step 9 as needed. _Reminder: set the disk ID to use on `az vm update --os-disk` to the correct OS disk ID._

+### Data Disks

+What if a VM has data disks in addition to an OS disk?
+Data disks do not need to be detached and re-attached from VMs to swap the OS disk; the step9 script will work.

+However, you may still need to take appropriate steps inside the guest OS, when swapping a new OS disk onto a VM where you previously had data disks mounted.
+For example, you may need to create persistent filesystem mounts for the data disks, in order to access the file systems on the data disks.
+For details, review the Azure docs for managing Azure disks on [Linux](https://docs.microsoft.com/azure/virtual-machines/linux/tutorial-manage-disks) or [Windows](https://docs.microsoft.com/azure/virtual-machines/windows/tutorial-manage-data-disk).

 ### NOTE

 As with all assets in this repo, usage is at your own risk and is not supported by my employer.
 See [disclaimer](https://github.com/plzm/azure-deploy/) at the root of this repo.